Dimer Models and Conformal Structures: Proper Maps and the Geometry of the Liquid Domains

 an analogue of \eqref{selfreflect}.

 Next, any two meromorphic functions on a compact Riemann surface are polynomially related.
-Thus we can find a non-trivial and irreducible polynomial $P(\zeta,\omega)$ of two complex variables, such that $P(R, R^*)=0$ on $\widehat \DD$.
+Thus we can find a non-trivial and irreducible polynomial $P(\zeta,\omega)$ of two complex variables, such that $P(R, R^*)=0$ on the Schottky dual $\widehat \DD$.
 In particular,